 The two historic buildings classified as heritage assets are the Dunrossness Crofthouse Museum and the Bod of Gremista.
-The Dunrossness Crofthouse Museum is a restored 19th century crofthouse with thatched roof, outbuildings and a watermill.
+The Dunrossness Crofthouse Museum is a restored 19th century crofthouse with thatched roof, outbuildings and a watermill. months of May to September.
+The Bod of Gremista is a two storey rectangular house built around 1790 to provide family accommodation and a store for fishing and fish curing activities.
 The property is open for public viewing during the months of May to September.

+The property is open for public viewing during the